eternitywall/blog.eternitywall.com/_posts/2016-06-24-announcing-opentimestamps-support.md

 The actual verification is still cumbersome but we are hoping that a wider ecosystem support of the OpenTimestamps format will grant an easier verification process in the future.

-We are already working in this direction.
+We are already working in this direction to promote broader adoption of the standard.
+Stay tuned!